Skip to content

 pip install scrapy scrapoxy

-Step 2: Retrieve project token
+Step 2: Retrieve project credentials

 1. Open Scrapoxy User interface, and go to the project Settings;